hmddev1/ZEMO/README.md

-# Zernike Moments - Astronomical and none-astronomical images
+# Zernike Moments - Astronomical and non-astronomical images

 This program is prepared based on the code provided by Mr. Christian Wolf, originally written in MATLAB.
 This code calculates Zernike moments for astronomical and non-astronomical images.
 Zernike moments are unique due to orthogonality and a complete set of Zernike polynomials.
 Zernike moments are used in image analysis to characterize the shape and structure of objects.
 The following articles and their references give a detailed description of the Zernike polynomials and Zernike moments.